Azure VM Deployments

 • File path.
 For example: /mnt/shared/externalResources.tgz

-• HTTP URL.
-For example, if the file is stored in an Azure Blob Storage or Azure Data Lake Storage Gen2 container and the URL is shared publicly: https://<storage account name>.blob.core.windows.net/<container name>/<blob name>/externalResources.tgz
+• URL.
+For example, if the file is stored in an Azure Blob Storage or Azure Data Lake Storage Gen2 container: https://<storage account name>.blob.core.windows.net/<container name>/<blob name>/externalResources.tgz

 Tip: Click the download icon to download a sample externalResources.tgz file to view the required directory structure.